skeyby/couchdb-handymanny/README.md

 ### grant-db

-This command will allow you to add a grant to a database, when will be ready.
+This command will allow you to add a grant to a database, when it will be ready.

 ### revoke-db

-This command will allow you to revoke a grant from a database, when will be ready.
+This command will allow you to revoke a grant from a database, when it will be ready.

 ### sync-db